CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/009-env-management.md

 {:.important}
 If you want to use sensitive data while preparing the configuration for the production environment, you might need a dedicated pre-production environment.
 If this is your case, reach out to CluedIn support at <a href="mailto:support@cluedin.com">support@cluedin.com</a>.

 After you configure all the elements you need for your data management tasks, you can move the configuration from the test environment to the production environment.
 You can sync test and production environments using CluedIn Production Toolkit available [here](/kb/config-migrate).
+However, it is important to mention that the data cannot be moved from the test to production environment during synchronization.

 ![env-sync-1.png](../../assets/images/kb/env-sync-1.png)

 ## Production environment

 After you sync test and production environments, make sure you **assign the appropriate permissions** to the users entrusted with daily data management tasks.
 Since you have configured all of the needed elements in the test environment, very often there is no need to modify them in the production environment.
-This means that you can limit privileges for all users, except admin.
+This means that you can limit privileges for all users, except Administrator.

 Essentially, as you move through the environments, you start with high privileges in development and move to very limited privileges in production.